MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 # Custom Models

-The **Custom Models** page lists workflows that have been created to generate insights based on Azure Machine Learning models.
-Workflows help you choose the data you want to use, select what will generate the insights, and map the results back to your Customer Insights data.
+The **Custom Models** page lists workflows based on Azure Machine Learning models.
+Workflows help you choose the data you want to generate from insights and map the results to your Customer Insights data.
 [Read the blog about extending Customer Insights with custom models based on Azure Machine Learning](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/).

 ## Prerequisites